 The principal behind Hair Transplantation stems from the permanency of some hair.
 While some hair on your scalp has a transient life span, other hair tends to endure for a lifetime.
 It was found that permanent hair could be moved to any part of the body where it can continue to grow and behave as if it were still in its original site.
 So this means that by transplanting hair from the back of our head to the front, this hair will continue to behave the same way as if it were in its original position and will not fall.
 This is the main reason why the result of a hair transplant is considered permanent.

 Most people normally shed 50 to 100 hairs a day.
 But with about 100,000 hairs in the scalp, this amount of hair loss shouldn’t cause noticeable thinning of the scalp hair.
 As people age, hair tends to gradually thin.
 Other causes of hair loss include hormonal factors, medical conditions and medications.

 - Hormonal Factors

 The most common cause of hair loss is a hereditary condition called male-pattern baldness or female-pattern baldness.
 In genetically susceptible people, certain sex hormones trigger a particular pattern of permanent hair loss.
 Most common in men, this type of hair thinning can begin as early as puberty.
 Hormonal changes and imbalances can also cause temporary hair loss.
 This could be due to pregnancy, childbirth, discontinuation of birth control pills or the onset of menopause.

 - Medical Conditions

-A variety of medical conditions can cause hair loss, including: Thyroid problems, Alopecia areata, Scalp infections, Other skin disorders like lichen planus and some types of lupus, can result in permanent hair loss where the scars occur.
+A variety of medical conditions can cause hair loss, including Thyroid problems, Alopecia areata, Scalp infections, Other skin disorders like lichen planus and some types of lupus, which can result in permanent hair loss where the scars occur.